Frequently Asked Questions

 - Gain insight and learn what job prospects/descriptions suit you.

 After your internship has ended, ask your supervisor for a written recommendation for future employment prospects and for permission to use his or her name as a positive employment reference.
 Send thank you notes promptly to everyone in the company for whom you worked, and maintain contact with your supervisor; let him or her know about your ongoing career plans and goals.
-Finally, check in with your internship advisor at UMass Lowell and complete necessary paperwork on time.
+Finally, check in with your internship adviser at UMass Lowell and complete necessary paperwork on time.

 While we don’t function as a placement office, we do provide our students with the skills, tools and resources to effectively find and apply for a variety of jobs and internships that match their personal and professional interests.
 We also have an active on-campus recruiting program, in which all students may participate.
-Supplementing our on-campus recruiting program, we offer three career fairs throughout the year, each of which typically attracts up to 100 hiring companies.
+Supplementing our on-campus recruiting program, we offer career fairs throughout the year, each of which typically attracts up to 100 hiring companies.
 We firmly believe that our students have the capability of being their own best advocates, and encourage them to assertively seek out positions which closely match their skills and interests; however, we remain a vital component of this process, as we facilitate opportunities for making connections and provide on-going training and support in the implementation of an effective job search campaign.

 Yes, we are here to help students uncover job, internship or co-op opportunities that best match their skills and interests.
 Every position submitted to our office is posted on CareerLINK.
 This online system allows you to apply immediately for any position which does not require you to submit a resume via the CareerLINK system (if a position you’re interested in does require you to submit a resume online, we ask that you make an appointment to have it reviewed by a career counselor first).
 In addition, we are able to suggest a number of reputable job search websites, networking groups, contract agencies, research sites, alumni resources and career fairs that students may use in their search for job and internship postings.